Mitsamiouli

-Mitsamiouli (population 6,100) is a town on the northwest coast of Grande Comore in the Comoros.
+Mitsamihuli (population 6,100) is a town on the northwest coast of Grande Comore in the Comoros.

 History

-On 23 November 1996, Ethiopian Airlines Flight 961 made a crash-landing in the shallow waters 500 m offshore from Le Galawa Beach Hotel in Mitsamiouli.
+On 23 November 1996, Ethiopian Airlines Flight 961 made a crash-landing in the shallow waters 500 m offshore from Le Galawa Beach Hotel in Mitsamihuli.
 Of the 175 passengers, 125 died, despite rescue attempts by island residents and tourists.

 Geography

-Mitsamiouli lies on the northwest coast of the island, along the main coast road RN-1 and RN-3.
+Mitsamihuli lies on the northwest coast of the island, along the main coast road RN-1 and RN-3.
 This coastal road connects it to Djomani and Ntsaouéni further to the south on the west coast and Ivoini on the northeast coast.
-The RR 122 road runs south from Mitsamiouli and leads to the village of Bangoi Mafsankoa further inland, which has its own mosque.
+The RR 122 road runs south from Mitsamihuli and leads to the village of Bangoi Mafsankoa further inland, which has its own mosque.

 Lac Sale Crater – Lac Sale is an ancient volcano crater, near Mitsamihuli, filled with sea water.

 Economy

 Tourism is important in the area, particularly from European honeymooners.
 Fishing is also practiced in Mitsamihuli.